Will new bacon law begin? California grocers seek delay

 While groups are working to delay the measure, the state has eased the transition to the new system.
 It has allowed pork processed under the old rules and held in cold storage to be sold in California in 2022, which could prevent shortages for weeks or even months.

-As Josh Boak, who leads farm animal protection efforts at the Humane Society of the United States, put it, California residents need not fear “pork industry claims of the apocalypse."
+As Josh Balk, who leads farm animal protection efforts at the Humane Society of the United States, put it, California residents need not fear “pork industry claims of the apocalypse."

 Put simply, the law requires that breeding pigs, egg-laying chickens and veal calves be given enough space to stand and turn around.
 For pigs, that means they no longer can be kept in narrow "gestation crates" and must have 24 square feet (2.23 square meters) of usable space.

-Note: This story has been updated to correct the amount of pork consumed in California and the amount in cold storage.
-Josh Balk's last name has also been corrected.